mikejattu/ml-models-mnist-cifar10/README.md

 ## Fully-connected Neural Network for CIFAR-10

 ### Task:
-Implement a fully-connected neural network for CIFAR-10 classification.
+Implemented a fully-connected neural network for CIFAR-10 classification.
 The network uses cross-entropy loss and is trained on the CIFAR-10 dataset, consisting of RGB images of size 32x32x3.

 ### Network Architecture:
 - **Input Layer**: Flattened 32x32x3 images.